 EGA230 Computer Aided Engineering (Aerospace)

-Credits: 10 Session: 2022/23 September-June

-Pre-requisi te Modules:

-Co-requisit te Modules:

-Lecturer(s) : Dr MJ Clee, Dr D Xiao

-Format: Lectures 10 hours
+Lecturer(s): Dr MJ Clee, Dr X Zou Format: Lectures 10 hours

-Example classes / Laboratory work 20 hours

-Directed private study 70 hours
+Example classes / Laboratory work 20 hours Directed private study 70 hours

 Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Delivery M tethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning

-Platform for may also ha r live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students we the opportunity to engage with online versions of sessions delivered on-campus
+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

-Delivery by zoom.
-Any and worked Lectures and Lab Classes which could be face-face or online via recorded videos, platforms such as online delivery will be supplemented by additional documents in the form of Lecture notes, slideshows examples which will be available to students during the duration of the module.
+Delivery by Lectures and Lab Classes which could be face-face or online via recorded videos, platforms such as zoom.
+Any online delivery will be supplemented by additional documents in the form of Lecture notes, slideshows and worked examples which will be available to students during the duration of the module.

-Assessment : Continual Assessment

-50% from F EA assignments

-50% from N Aatlab assignments

-BOTH ASS IGNMENTS MUST BE PASSED TO PASS THE MODULE

-Penalty for late submission of continual assessment assignments:

-For FEA an d MATLAB assignments: normally ZERO marks will be awarded.
+Assessment: Continual Assessment 50% from FEA assignments 50% from Matlab assignments BOTH ASSIGNMENTS MUST BE PASSED TO PASS THE MODULE Penalty for late submission of continual assessment assignments: For FEA and MATLAB assignments: normally ZERO marks will be awarded.

-Module Air ms:

-This module Element An e deals with the significance of computers in numerical analysis.
-Integration by MATLAB and Finite alysis (FEA) - (a) Review of MATLAB programming techniques; (b) Introduction of FEA and the

-two dimensi ional structures, etc.
+This module deals with the significance of computers in numerical analysis.
+Integration by MATLAB and Finite Element Analysis (FEA) - (a) Review of MATLAB programming techniques; (b) Introduction of FEA and the techniques to implement FEA by using Solidworks including stress analysis of one-dimensional beam structures and two dimensional structures, etc.

-Module Ain problems ns: competence in SOLIDWORKS to implement FEA method and MATLAB to solve mathematical
+Module Aims: competence in SOLIDWORKS to implement FEA method and MATLAB to solve mathematical problems

 (Review)

-Module Co ntent:

-Module con itent:
+Module Content: Module content:

-MATLAB - including so (a) Review of MATLAB programming techniques; (b) Introduction of numerical analysis basics, plution of nonlinear algebraic equations and numerical integration etc.
+MATLAB - (a) Review of MATLAB programming techniques; (b) Introduction of numerical analysis basics, including solution of nonlinear algebraic equations and numerical integration etc.

-d. (a) Interdention of FEA models d. (b) Free demonstrations to involve out FEA house in